DosU13/Chameleody/README.md

 Chameleody: Music Player with most features which other music players have and more original features.
 I haven't finished it yet.
 But, It is enough ready to use.

+Original Features that I am going to add and which is the reason I am developing and loving this project:
+Ability to add every information about the song: mood, genre, version, age added; also will be added bpm, singer's voice, Ability to add smart templates, which later you can use for smart search and smart shuffle.
+It is like "Version : Original - 100%, Remix - 60%, Cover - 20%, Instrumental - 0%".
+And for all other classifications
+When you will use it to searching it will show all bigger than 0% or only 100%.
+If You use it for smart shuffle, I think you understand how it will work

+Why I am doing this:
+Everyone uses shuffle in music players, But I wanted a smarter one, I used a 5-star classification of AIMP, but it wasn't enough.
+Your specifications are changeable of your situation, mood.
+Sometimes you are sad, sometimes you energized, sometimes you are just only what to hear NightCore remixes, sometimes you want calm, dreaming songs.

 Final Project requirements:
 Link to a repository (30 pts max)✅